EvanHuang7/ai-tools/README.md

 docker node ls
 ```

+2. App latency issue and solution after deploying app with Swarm

 ⚠️ Warning: If your GCE VM is free `e2-micro` type, your app may becomes **much slower** including accessing the web page and internal api calls after deploying via Docker Swarm, comparing to running the same containers with docker-compose.

 These are some reasones of extra latency introduced by Swarm architecture default by **comparing Docker Swarm and Docker Compose**: